mkcfdc/UsenetStreamer/README.md

 UsenetStreamer is a Stremio addon that bridges Prowlarr and NZBDav.
 It hosts no media itself; it simply orchestrates search and streaming through your existing Usenet stack.
-The addon searches Usenet indexers via Prowlarr, queues NZB downloads in NZBDav, and exposes the resulting media as Stremio streams.
+The addon searches Usenet indexers via Prowlarr, queues NZB downloads in NZBDav or altMount, and exposes the resulting media as Stremio streams.

 ### This Version uses Deno.
 Not Node.